aaronps/aaronps.github.io/bookofnotes/tools/gradle.md

 * pom
 * scala-library

+### Init without wrapper

+By default, `gradle init` depends on wrapper, if you dont' want it, either delete wrapper files after create, modify init task to not depend on wrapper or create a new tasks of type InitBuild, for example on the global configuration file:

+	task initSimple(type: InitBuild) {}

+This task will work exactly as init but without the wrapper.

 ### Initialize wrapper

 As 2017-12-02 it seems mirrors.flysnow.org might be down, maybe avoid the wrapper altogether.